Translate This Page

 and actual situations.

-agree with, disagree with,dialogue with himself and with his
+with, ,dialogue with himself and with his peers .

 17- How wonderful if the teacher transfers the outer